Accelerated Bachelor of Science in Nursing Program (ABSN)

 - Analyze the nursing care environment through the use of technological knowledge and skills

-If you cannot commit to a full-time accelerated nursing program, we also offer a Weekend BSN program on our Main Campus in Gwynedd Valley, Pa.
-This part-time program, which can be completed in just three years, is available to students with a bachelor's degree in another field who want to transition to a career in nursing.
+If you cannot commit to a full-time accelerated nursing program, we also offer a Weekend BSN program and a four-year Bachelor of Science in Nursing (BSN) program on our Main Campus in Gwynedd Valley, Pa.
+The Weekend BSN program, which can be completed in just three years, is available to students with a bachelor's degree in another field who want to transition to a career in nursing.
+The four-year BSN program is for aspiring nurses who do not already have a bachelor's degree in another field.

 A Nursing Educational Community 50 Years in the Making